Introduction:

 We

-on the vision of concerned citizens and on their understanding
+depends on the vision of concerned citizens and on

 We